 - 1. The name and address of each person or unit of government to whom any of the funds were distributed and the amounts thereof; - 2.
 The name and address of each person to whom an expenditure was made together with the amount and purpose; and - 3.
-The amount of such funds transferred to an office account together with the name and address of the bank in which the office account is located.
+The amount of such funds transferred to an office account together with the name and address of the bank in which the office account is located. - 4.
+The amount of such funds retained in a campaign account pursuant to Section 106.141(6) Florida Statutes, together with the name and address of the bank in which the retained funds are located.

-If a refund check is received after all surplus funds have been disposed of, the check may be endorsed by the candidate and the refund disposed of pursuant to Section 106.141, Florida Statutes.
+If a refund check is received after all surplus funds have been disposed of, the check may be endorsed by the candidate and the refund disposed of pursuant to Section $\underline{106.141}$, Florida Statutes.
 An amended termination report must be filed with the filing officer.